signmotion/thematic_names/STYLEGUIDE.md

 # Style Guide

-This is a general style guide that shall govern over all **ThematicUniqueNameGenerator** project.
+This is a general style guide that shall govern over all **ThematicNames** project.
 The aim is to keep all codebases clean and pristine.
 This includes high level guidance to help with simple decisions in the day-to-day development life.